moby/moby/docs/sources/installation/ubuntulinux.rst

 **Linux kernel 3.8**

-Due to a bug in LXC, docker works best on the 3.8 kernel.
+Due to a bug in LXC, Docker works best on the 3.8 kernel.
 Precise comes with a 3.2 kernel, so we need to upgrade it.
 The kernel you'll install when following these steps comes with AUFS built in.
 We also include the generic headers to enable packages that depend on them,